 Expenses: Costs incurred in the operation of the nonprofit, including program costs, administrative expenses, and fundraising expenses.

-Financial Ratios: Tools for assessing financial health, efficiency, and effectiveness, including current ratio, program efficiency ratio, and debt to equity ratio.
+Financial Ratios: Tools for assessing financial health, efficiency, and effectiveness, including current ratio, program efficiency ratio, and debt-to-equity ratio.

 Financial Statements: Reports that summarize the nonprofit's financial results, financial position, and cash flows, including the income statement (statement of operations), balance sheet (statement of financial position), and statement of cash flows.